Zeerooth/yamabiko/README.md

 Usage: ymbk [OPTIONS] <REPO> <COMMAND>

 Commands:
-  get               Get data under selected key indexes           Operations on indexes revert-n-commits
-  revert-to-commit
-  help              Print this message or the help of the given subcommand(s)
+  get               Get data under the selected key set               Set the data under the selected key indexes           Operations on indexes revert-n-commits  Reverts a specified number of commits back revert-to-commit  Reverts back to the specified commit help              Print this message or the help of the given subcommand(s)

 Arguments: